 For a long time, humans thought that turtles couldn’t communicate with each other.
 But over time and with tons of study, we’ve come to find that this couldn’t be farther from the truth.

-Not only do turtles express their needs, wants, and emotions through nonverbal communication, but they also have the ability to communicate through various sounds and noises.
+Not only do turtles express their needs, wants, and emotions through nonverbal communication, but they can communicate through various sounds and noises.
 But exactly how do turtles communicate with each other?

-We break down everything that we know and what we’re still trying to figure out.
+We break down everything we know and are still trying to figure out.

 Verbal Sea Turtle Sounds

 Without vocal cords or external ears, scientists once thought that sea turtles couldn’t communicate with each other through noise.
 But over the last few years, scientists have proved those assumptions false.

 Turtles communicate verbally through noises in the water and on land.
 Not only are these noises used to communicate with each other, but they also stimulate eggs during the hatching process.

 This is a big deal because sea turtles want all their eggs to hatch around the same time, as this improves their overall chance of survival.
 Sea turtles face tons of threats right after they hatch, and the more of them there are, the more likely that some of them will survive.